 This pattern usually happens because the country/region infromation and brand name are usualy placed at the end of the title tag, and Google tends to truncate information at the end of the title when the title is too long.
 This usually does not pose an issue since brand name and country/region information usually is not critical information for searchers.
 However, for a page where brand name and country/region information are important ( reginal contact page for example), make sure to put your brand name and country/region information closer to the front of the title tag and make sure the titles are not too long.

-Pattern 6: Google Tends To Put More Important Keywords of the Page Upfront
+Pattern 6: Google Tends To Put More Important Keywords on the Page Upfront

-Google seems to have a tendency to put the more critical keywords closer to the beginning of the title.
+Google tends to put the more critical keywords closer to the beginning of the title.

-For example, for the query “pc accessories”.
-Amazon’s source code put its brand name to the front of its title tag.
-However, Google’s rewritten title moves the brand name to the end of the title and keeps the more relevant keywords “PC accessories” to the front.
+For example, for the query “PC accessories,” Amazon’s source code put its brand name at the front of its title tag.
+However, Google’s rewritten title moves the brand name to the end and keeps the more relevant keywords “PC accessories” at the front.

 Tips from this pattern: